w3c/wai-intro-wcag/new-in-21.md

 <p class="persona"><a href="https://www.w3.org/WAI/people-use-web/user-stories/#reporter">Reporter</a> with repetitive stress injury who uses voice recognition software:</p>
 <blockquote class="quotes">
   <p><span class="issue">Problem: &quot;</span>It understood most of my voice  commands until I got to the Send button.
 I kept saying 'Send' and it didn't  work.&quot;</p>
-  <p class="qnote"><span class="issue">Note: </span> It was visually labelled 'send' but the 'name' in the  code was 'submit'.
+  <p class="qnote"><span class="note">Note: </span> It was visually labelled 'send' but the 'name' in the  code was 'submit'.
 It would have worked if the 'name' started with 'send'.</p>
 </blockquote>
 <p><a href="https://www.w3.org/WAI/WCAG21/Understanding/label-in-name.html">Understanding Label in Name</a></p>